 Leitmotif: Shares one with Zelda entitled as "Romance".
 Also, the main theme of the series comes back as his motif with an arrangement: Song of the Hero.

 Luckily My Shield Will Protect Me: Played with this time; the shield in Skyward Sword has a breaking point.
 Heap too much abuse on it and it will shatter.
 Any shield can be fixed up to reset how much damage it can sustain, though, and the Sacred Shield and its upgrades, the basic form of which can be bought after the third dungeon, repair themselves if left idle at the cost of being less durable than the other shields.
 In addition, wooden shields are not completely replaced by metal ones.
 Certain enemies have attacks that can actually shatter metal shields on contact, meaning that you have to switch out a wooden one that won't.
 Electric attacks will also still hit if you're using an metal shield rather than a wooden one.
-On the flipside, wooden shields are of course flammable, so switching them out and upgrading as needed is key.
+On the flipside, wooden shields are of course flammable, but make blocked enemy arrows recoverable (as they stick in the shield), so switching them out and upgrading as needed is key.
 Played straight with the Hylian Shield, obtainable through an optional boss rush, which blocks all damage types and has infinite durability.

 Shield Bash: A maneuver Link can preform to get the drop on the enemy.
 Mastery of this is important because it's the only way to deflect an enemy attack without harming your shield.